“I need to get my shit together so that I can start saving some money.”

 I’ve heard this many times from friends who are struggling with getting life in order.
 They want to save money and move forward.
 They just don’t know where to begin.

 You’re not alone.
-Most of us had to figure this out on our own.
+I had to learn about money the hard way.
 Real life hits us real fast.
 You go from trying to pre-drink on a Thursday night to dealing with rent and trying to get a promotion from a job that barely pays you enough to survive in the first place.
 Here’s how you can finally start saving…

 How do you make sense of personal finance?

-There’s no manual for figuring out things like how to start saving money or trying to save up for a vacation.
+There’s no manual for figuring out things like how to start saving money when your pay sucks or trying to save up for a vacation so that you have something to look forward to.

 I was 18 when I realized that I had to do something about money management on my own because there wasn’t anybody eager to teach me.